OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 #### WebSocketFetcher

 This is where things diverge slightly.
-Instead of returning `FmpWebSocketData`, we will pass it to the client connection insteadd, for validating records as they are received.
+Instead of returning `FmpWebSocketData`, it gets passed to the client connection for validating records as they are received.
 What gets returned by the Fetcher is the `WebSocketConnection`.

 ```python
 class FmpWebSocketFetcher(Fetcher[FmpWebSocketQueryParams, FmpWebSocketConnection]):